osg-htc/school-2024/docs/materials/data/part1-ex3-blast-split.md

         transfer_input_files = ... , $(inputfile)

+5. Remove or comment out `transfer_output_files` and `transfer_output_remaps`.

-5. Update the memory and disk requests, since the new input file is larger and will also produce larger output.
+6. Update the memory and disk requests, since the new input file is larger and will also produce larger output.
    It may be best to overestimate to something like 1 GB for each.

 ### Modify the wrapper file